sitemap

 2. Governance

 JSR utilizes a supervisory structure, overseen by the Board of Directors, to examine and carry out appropriate responses to issues that could potentially pose business risks or represent business opportunities.
-With the aim of strengthening supervision of risks and opportunities related to sustainability, including responses to climate change, the Board of Directors receives progress reports twice a year, examines them as identified themes, shares issues, and discusses and deliberates on future activities.
-In addition, the executive officer in charge of promoting sustainability (CSO) concurrently serves as a director.
-In this manner, we have established a system that enables the Board of Directors to thoroughly implement sustainability management.
+With the aim of strengthening supervision of risks and opportunities related to sustainability, including responses to climate change, as well as progress management and regular monitoring of KPIs and targets, the Board of Directors receives reports twice a year, shares issues, and discusses and deliberates on future action plans and business strategies for the whole Group.
+In addition, the executive officer in charge of sustainability concurrently serves as a director.
+In this manner, we have established a system that enables the Board of Directors to thoroughly implement sustainability management (as of June 2024).

-In particular, with regard to climate change response, the Sustainability Planning Committee is responsible for setting the direction of sustainability-related strategies, the Environment, Safety and Quality Committee is responsible for approving the action plan of the entire organization and evaluating and verifying the results of activities, and the Risk Management Committee is responsible for implementing and improving response policies and response plans according to actual and potential crises.
-The Sustainability Promotion Committee supervises and guides the activities of these three committees and strives to strengthen and advance management through regular meetings held four times a year and extraordinary meetings.
+In particular, with regard to climate change response, the Sustainability Planning Committee, which is responsible for planning overall strategies on sustainability, sets the direction of company-wide activities, while the Environment, Safety and Quality Committee is responsible for approving the action plan related to climate change of the entire organization and evaluating and verifying the results of activities.
+The Risk Management Committee is responsible for managing the implementation of and improving response policies and response plans with regard to apparent and latent risks and opportunities identified through assessments.
+The Sustainability Promotion Committee supervises and guides the activities of these three committees and strives to strengthen management and advance activities through regular meetings held four times a year and extraordinary meetings.
 In principle, the Sustainability Promotion Committee reports its activities to the Board of Directors quarterly.

-Board of Directors discussions that included climate change (FY2022)
+Board of Directors discussions that included climate change (FY2023)

 • Activity reports from each committee and results of ESG rating agency assessments (July)